Tarrasch/ravens-test/README.markdown

 The last `20` is the penalty it gives to the answer.

-## Syntax of representations
+## Representations

-The properties of the figures are only described from the subfigures perspective.
-I use the human readable `.yaml` format since that gets parsed to a python value using standard libraries. `.yaml` is inherently hierarchical and I've taken that to my advantage.
-Furthermore I try to follow the DRY principles in my representation, if the shape-property of a subfigure is not set, my program automatically sets it to the id of the subfigure.
+The representations describes the grid and each alternative figure as mentioned in the terminology.
+They are in the `.yaml` format so I get the parsing for free.

 ## The architecture and rationale